7 romantic San Francisco date ideas

 2. Shop the Ferry Building marketplace

 Spend a day strolling hand-in-hand through San Francisco’s historic Ferry Building-turned-marketplace.
 The space opened to ferry passengers in 1898, and now showcases booths where local makers sell artisan cheeses, freshly baked bread, gourmet chocolate and more.
 Since opening, it’s become one of San Francisco’s most popular year-round attractions.
-On Tuesdays, Thursdays and Saturdays, shop for dinner ingredients with your date at the farmer’s market outside the Ferry Building, where Bay Area farmers sell fresh California produce and tasty prepared foods.
+On Tuesdays, Thursdays and Saturdays, shop for romantic dinner ingredients with your date at the farmer’s market outside the Ferry Building, where Bay Area farmers sell fresh California produce and tasty prepared foods.

 3. Stroll across the Golden Gate Bridge